dennisXZX/web-developer-notes/CSS.md

 2. Notice how the borders meet each other at angles
 3. Make the box element's height and width to zero, so only the four borders are visible now
 4. Make three of the borders transparent in color, so only one border in the shape of a triangle left

-5. Hooray, this is how a triangle is made in CSS!
+Hooray, this is how a triangle is made in CSS!

 #### Parallax scrolling effect

-The key to parallax scrolling effect is to set a background image `background-attachment: fixed`.
+The key to parallax scrolling effect is to add `background-attachment: fixed` property.

 1. Create a background image container
 2. Apply the following class to the container